kpratik2015/My-Notes/Java.md

 - Obsolete reference: An obsolete reference is simply a reference that will never be dereferenced again.

 - Fluent: designed to allow all of the calls that comprise a pipeline to be chained into a single expression

+- Open call: An alien method invoked outside of a synchronized region is known as an open call.

+- Spurious wakeup: The waiting thread could (rarely) wake up in the absence of a notify.
+This is known as a spurious wakeup.

 ## Java 8 Additions/Changes